Unilever: The Story of Nigeria’s Ancestor Company

 Sunlight Soap: Two Brothers Revolutionize Soap-making

-In 1885 in faraway England, William Hesketh Lever and his brother, James entered the booming soap business as ‘Lever Brothers.’
+In 1885 in faraway England, William Hesketh Lever and his brother, James, entered the booming soap business as ‘Lever Brothers.’
 Their soap was originally named Honey Soap, later becoming Sunlight Soap.

 Before Sunlight, soap was sold in big bars, and shopkeepers would slice off pieces for customers.
 Sunlight changed the game by being the first household soap to come pre-wrapped.
-At first, the tablets were wrapped in imitation parchment, but in 1886, they started coming in bright, colorful cartons.
+At first, the tablets were wrapped in imitation parchment, but in 1886, they started coming in bright, colourful cartons.

 William Lever, 1873